Interim Dean: Wael Sakr

 Shiffman Medical Library and Learning Resources Centers

 Library resources are made available to graduate students through a variety of services from the Shiffman Medical Library in the Richard J. Mazurek Medical Education Commons.
 They include reference and research support, document delivery / interlibrary loan, and instruction.
-Orientation programs, small group workshops and individualized instruction featuring the latest information resources are available to graduate students throughout their program and may be requested via email.
+Orientation programs, small group workshops and individualized instruction featuring the latest information resources are available to graduate students throughout their program.
 Key services in support of graduate education include: reference service, remote and on-site electronic access to the major biomedical databases including PubMed, Scopus, Science Citation Index, various clinical decision support tools such as ClinicalKey, and UpToDate, and an array of electronic tools for effective information management.
 Materials not available in the WSU Libraries are obtained for graduate students free of charge.
 Access to library collections from research institution across the country including the National Library of Medicine, University of Michigan, Michigan State University and various specialized collections is also available to graduate students.

 Please contact the library for more information about current and planned services.
 The staff of the Shiffman Library is committed to enabling transparent discovery and access to the best possible resources that expeditiously and effectively meet student and faculty needs.

 Office of Student Affairs

 The Office of Student Affairs is under the supervision of an associate dean.
 Services include: career and supportive counseling; crisis intervention; liaison for referrals; academic advising; guidance for residency application; support for student government and organization activities as well as oversight of Special Events, the Health and Wellness Program and the Medical Student Faculty Mentoring Program.
 The staff is committed to assisting students in every way possible as the students work toward M.D. degrees.
 These programs are part of the School’s commitment to provide each matriculant with support services so that the rigorous educational program can be presented within as comfortable an environment as possible.